Hardsided vs Softsided Luggage Considerations

 |Price||Cheaper||Varies based on features|

-Aluminum luggage such as the ones by Rimowa are not so common but are the best in terms of durability.
+Aluminum luggage such as the Rimowa models are not so common but are the best in terms of durability.

 Tegris by Tumi is a polypropylene thermoplastic composite that has excellent impact resistance but is extremely expensive.
 Tegris is also 100% recyclable and is certainly one to watch in the future.